 The intensity in shaking and damage by this earthquake is illustrated through the map below.
 The highest intensity measured for this earthquake is IV.

 People that feel an earthquake may report their experience to the US Geographic Survey.
-Currently, 12 people have reported shaking in 9 places, all within Philippines.We keep updating this article as more ground reports become available.
+Currently, 27 people have reported shaking in 14 places in 2 countries (Philippines, Indonesia).We keep updating this article as more ground reports become available.
 You may report that you felt this earthquake here.

 Places with most reports: